Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A yearly influenza (flu) vaccine is recommended by the CDC for everyone age 6 months and older.

-Two pneumococcal vaccines are also recommended for people 65 years or older and for other people at high risk.
+Two pneumococcal vaccines about 8 weeks apart are also recommended for people 65 years or older and for other people at high risk.
 This includes people with heart disease, cancer, diabetes, lung problems such as asthma, kidney problems, or problems with their immune system.

 Infants, children, and adults traveling to countries where polio is still active, and staying for more than 4 weeks, should get age-appropriate polio vaccines or a polio booster within 12 months before travel.